jkyle/protonic/README.md

 // currentState is Immutable.Map of { description: 'Testor flies an X-Wing' }
 ```

 Also like Streams and Funnels, you can subscribe to state changes from the view.
+Just like Streams, observers will only receive state if the new state calculated by the View is distinct from the last state calculated by the View.

 ```javascript
 let subscriber = myView.subscribe(state => console.log(state));